HonkinWaffles/Steam-Deck/sd-articles/applications.md

 1. [AnyDesk](https://anydesk.com/en)
     * Location: Discover App
     * Difficulty: Easy
-    * Description: Navigating the desktop on the Steam Deck is manageable but can be pretty frustrating especially when it comes to some of the more advanced setups.
+    * Description: Navigating the desktop on the Steam Deck is manageable but can be frustrating especially when it comes to some of the more advanced setups.
 AnyDesk lets you control your Steam Deck from another PC making the whole process a lot easier

 1. [ProtonUp-QT](https://davidotek.github.io/protonup-qt/)
     * Location: Discover App